melmanm/melmanm.github.io/_posts/2023-07-30-article9-oauth-20-the-basiscs-of-modern-authorization.md

 ![reference-token](/assets/img/article9/self-contained-token.PNG)

 JWT (JSON Web Tokens) is the most popular implementation of self contained access token.
 JWT defines a structure and encoding of access token.
-It provides mechanism that protects token from being modified in transit.
+It provides mechanism to check the token consistency, which protects the token from being tampered in transit.

 ## Other OAuth 2.0 grants
 Besides Authorization Code and Implicit grants OAuth 2.0 proposes